sbiswa-UNO/Adventure-GAME/README.md

 My contributions are stated using docstrings and comments.
 The indicator would be "My Creation" or "I added"

-My contributions feature:
+My contributions feature:<br>
-  coins and their behavior
+  coins and their behavior<br>
-  player attack and its behavior slash projectile and its behavior the ability to jump with spacebar the detection of mouse input custom images that I got for free use from itch.io
+  player attack and its behavior<br>
+  slash projectile and its behavior<br>
+  the ability to jump with spacebar<br>
+  the detection of mouse input<br>
+  custom images that I got for free use from itch.io